flux-framework/flux-core/doc/man5/flux-config-job-manager.rst

       exception raised).
 The default prolog timeout is 30m.
 To disable the timeout use ``0`` or ``infinity``. kill-timeout
-      (optional) Floating-point number of seconds to wait after sending SIGTERM to send SIGKILL to the prolog when the prolog has been canceled due to timeout or exception.
-The default is 5.0.
-(This key is mainly used for testing purposes). cancel-on-exception
+      (optional) If a job exception is raised during the job prolog and ``cancel-on-exception`` is true,  the prolog will be canceled by sending it a SIGTERM signal. ``kill-timeout`` is the number of seconds to wait until any nodes with prolog tasks that are still active will be drained.
+The drain reason will include the string "canceled then timed out".
+The default is 10. cancel-on-exception
       (optional) A boolean indicating whether a fatal job exception raised while the prolog is active terminates the prolog.
 The default is true.